domino54/title-packs/CustomHit.md

 `Player.ArmorGain = 0;`

 ## Set ammo max for a weapon
 It's not the best solution to set max ammo for weapon, but it works.
-Click "Custom mode" while editing action and add this after `EnergyReload = C_EnergyReload`:
+Click "Custom mode" while editing action and add this in the script after `EnergyReload = C_EnergyReload`:
 ```
 declare Integer[Text] Player_AmmoCount for Owner;
 Player_AmmoCount["ActionName"] = EnergyMax / EnergyCost;